Gustavo-Roa/XRD-Soil-Mineral-ID/README.md

 If you use this repository, please cite:

-> Gutierrez, E., & Roa, G. A. (2025). *XRD-Soil-Mineral-ID: A tool for semi-quantitative identification of soil minerals using XRD data.*
+> Gutierrez, E.E., & Roa, G. A. (2025). *XRD-Soil-Mineral-ID: A tool for semi-quantitative identification of soil minerals using XRD data.*
 > [![DOI](https://zenodo.org/badge/1019710134.svg)](https://doi.org/10.5281/zenodo.15882593)

 ---